YelenaLubav-73/Nirvana-Spa-QA-Project/Bug_Reports.md

 ---

-## Bug 5: Missing English language option in mobile menu (Safari, Russian version)
+## Bug 5: Missing English language option on "Promotions and Discounts" page

 ### Environment
-Browser: Safari
+Browser: Chrome, Safari
-Device: iPhone 12(Mobile)
+Device: Desktop, Mobile
-Language: Russian
+Languages: Russian, Hebrew

 ### Preconditions
-The user opens the website on a mobile device using Safari browser.
+The user opens the website and selects either Russian or Hebrew language.

 ### Steps to Reproduce
 1. Open the website: https://nirvanajapanesespa.com
-2. Switch the language to Russian
+2. Switch language to Russian or Hebrew
-3. Open the mobile menu "Акции скидки и распродажи"
+3. Navigate to the "Акции и скидки" / "מבצעים והנחות" page
-4. Open the mobile menu
-5. Locate the language switcher

 ### Actual Result
-Only Hebrew language option is available.
-English language option is missing.
+The language switcher does not include an option to switch to English.

 ### Expected Result
 The language switcher should provide all available language options (Russian, English, Hebrew).